aaronfeingold/SpotifyProject/README.md

 3. Third, change the file name of *test.json* to *data.json*.

 4. Fourth, in your terminal, run:
     > $ pipenv install
+    >

-If the data is correctly insterted, and package dependancies are now available on you local environment, in your terminal, run:
+If the data is correctly inserted, and package dependencies are now available on you local environment, in your terminal, run:
     > $ python test.py
+    >

 Last, your console should print some songs, and your phone should receive them as well.